Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/Update-AzFrontDoorCdnOriginGroup.md

   - `[SecurityPolicyName <String>]`: Name of the security policy under the profile.
   - `[SubscriptionId <String>]`: Azure Subscription ID.

-ORIGIN <IResourceReference[]>: The source of the content being delivered via CDN within given origin group.
-  - `[Id <String>]`: Resource ID.

-RESPONSEBASEDORIGINERRORDETECTIONSETTINGHTTPERRORRANGE <IHttpErrorRangeParameters[]>: The list of Http status code ranges that are considered as server errors for origin and it is marked as unhealthy.
+RESPONSEBASEDAFDORIGINERRORDETECTIONSETTINGHTTPERRORRANGE <IHttpErrorRangeParameters[]>: The list of Http status code ranges that are considered as server errors for origin and it is marked as unhealthy.
   - `[Begin <Int32?>]`: The inclusive start of the http status code range.
   - `[End <Int32?>]`: The inclusive end of the http status code range.